shuozhixu/HEAM_2025/README.md

 - The first one is `FeNiCrCoAl-heaweight.setfl`.
 If one uses it, cite [this paper](https://doi.org/10.1557/jmr.2020.294).
 - The second one is `AlCoCrFeNi_Zhou04.eam.alloy`.
 If one uses it, cite [this paper](http://dx.doi.org/10.1016/S1359-6454(01)00287-7) and [this paper](http://dx.doi.org/10.1103/PhysRevB.77.214108).

 Both potential files can be found in this GitHub repository.

-[This paper](https://doi.org/10.1016/j.msea.2021.141253) used an in-house interatomic potential to calculate some properties of Al<sub>_x_</sub>CoCrFeNi, where _x_ varies from 0 to 0.5.
-There may be other interatomic potentials for this MPEA.

 The paper in the reference list in this GitHub repository explains why the first potential is preferred.

+There are other interatomic potentials for this MPEA, e.g., the one developed by [Yang et al.](https://doi.org/10.1016/j.msea.2021.141253).
+However, we did not study them here.

 ## Random structure